matthewdparker/Fitness_Model/README.md

 ### Model Outputs
-- Activity Prediction (for each activity type)
-    - Indicator of predicted performance for specific activity type on given day
-- Fitness, Fatigue, Form values all available for viewing
+- Fitness, Fatigue, Form
-    - Activity-specific, or overall (cardio)
+    - For baseline cardio, and baseline cardio + each activity type